Nazi morality

 Nazi morality is the moral system invented by and used by Nazism in Nazi Germany.
-Earlier scholarship denied the existence of Nazi morality, defining Nazism as existing outside of morality.
+Earlier scholarship denied the existence of Nazi morality, defining Nazism as existing outside of morality; individuals were portrayed as self-consciously evil or amoral.
 More recently, scholars have attempted to understand the moral thinking of Nazism.
+While some scholars have studied how the Nazi moral system was dispersed through propaganda and youth education, others emphasize how the Nazis repurposed existing moral frameworks.
+However, Nazism was particularistic and denigrated both universalistic Enlightenment values as well as Christian virtues such as empathy, pity, and mercy towards people not part of the racial collective.